TfTHacker/obsidian42-brat/README.md

   - If you want to delete the plugin, you need to do one more step.
 Go to the Community Plugins tab in settings and find the beta plugin and uninstall it, just as you would uninstall any other plugin.
   - You also have to remove the reference to this beta plugin in BRAT as outined in the previous step 1.
 Otherwise BRAT will continue to update the plugin

+## Themes
+### Grab a beta theme from a repository
+BRAT helps you to test themes currently under development.
+To use this feature:

+1. Open the command palette and select the command **Grab a beta theme for testing from a Github repository**
+2. You are then prompted for the url path to the github repository where the theme is stored

+BRAT will then validate that a theme exists, download it and switch your current theme to this beta theme.

+Since this is a beta theme and does not yet have a community name,  BRAT assigns it a unique name using "BRAT-" in the beginning and adding the name of the Github user and repository.

+### Update a beta theme from a repository
+Using the theme update command, Brat will check  for all beta themese and see if there  is an update.
+If there is an update, it downloads the update and notifies you.

+### Grab a community theme
+While BRAT is designed for testing themes, you can still install a theme already published to the community.
+This theme wil not be updated with the BRAT update feature.

+---

 # Say Thank You
 If you are enjoying this plugin then feel free to buying me a coffee on [https://ko-fi/TfTHacker](https://ko-fi.com/TfTHacker).